gramener/builderrors/README.md

   to create and return a new function depending on your variation
 - Refactor the code and test _very carefully_.
 (Unit test cases help here)
 - To ignore duplicates up to 100 lines, run `builderrors --duplicate-lines=100`
-- To skip this check, use `builderrors --skip-duplicate-lines` (e.g. if you need duplicate code for test cases)
+- To skip this check, use `builderrors --skip=duplicate-lines` (e.g. if you need duplicate code for test cases)

 ## `prettier`